 There’s also wifi on every bus, for free!
-Rejoice, you can save that three gig of data for your insta stories and scroll to your heart’s content.
-We watched so many episodes of Friends, it was awesome.
+Rejoice, you can save that three gig of data for your insta stories and can scroll to your heart’s content.
+We watched so many episodes of Friends, it was great.
 You also don’t have to worry about your phone battery running out, there’s a USB charging port per seat.

 Plus there’s a toilet on board every bus and a water fountain.
 Which means no more drop loos or bush breaks and you can stay hydrated for free.
 Take a reusable steel bottle and hey, you’re saving the environment too.
 Winner.